gvwilson/buildtogether.tech/src/research/index.md

 If engineering is applied science, then [%b Eichberg2015 %] is a great example of software engineering.
-In it, the authors show that it's possible to identify a wide range of problems in code by comparing the actual [%i "flow graph!actual" %]flow graph[%/i%] (which is the set of all possible paths through the program) with the [%i "flow graph!abstract interpretation" %]abstract interpretation flow graph[%/i%] (which is the set of all paths once possible data values are taken into account).
+In it, the authors show that it's possible to identify a wide range of problems in code by comparing the actual flow graph[%i "flow graph!actual" %] (which is the set of all possible paths through the program) with the abstract interpretation flow graph[%i "flow graph!abstract interpretation" %] (which is the set of all paths once possible data values are taken into account).
 To make this more concrete, the control flow graph for: